Breast Cancer Reconstruction in San Diego Restoring Wholeness, Confidence, and Hope

 You will have scars from your mastectomy as well as from your breast cancer reconstruction.
 Your surgeon at Coastal Plastic Surgeons does everything they can to minimize the visibility of these incisions, and all resulting scars will fade with time.

-The cost of breast cancer reconstruction will vary depending on the specifications of your surgery.
+The cost of breast cancer reconstruction in San Diego will vary depending on the specifications of your surgery.
 These variations will include implants, tissue flaps, anesthesia fees, surgeon’s fees, facility fees, pre-surgical tests, and post-surgical dressings.
 Breast reconstruction is usually covered (at least partially) by insurance.
 Check with your insurance provider to see if and how much of your surgery will be covered.

 Breast Cancer Reconstruction Results

 View our gallery page for the procedures and treatments at Coastal Plastic Surgeons.
 At Coastal Plastic Surgeons, we believe in our methods and techniques for lasting results that can change your life.
-We offer procedures on everything from breast augmentation and body contouring, to facial aesthetics, hair restoration, and skin resurfacing.
+We offer procedures on everything from breast augmentation and body contouring to facial aesthetics, hair restoration, and skin resurfacing.
 Every treatment is displayed here in our gallery.

 Can I undergo breast cancer reconstruction if I still need radiation?